OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 **Third-Party Apps.** If you connect a third-party application to Microsoft Health, the use of your activity information is subject to the privacy practices and terms of use for the third-party service.
 We strongly encourage you to review the privacy statement and terms of use for any third-party service before you connect.

 **Notifications on the Band.** When you enable notifications on your phone, the notifications you select through the Microsoft Health will display on the Band.
 Microsoft Health provides a channel for other apps on your phone to send notifications to the Band, but does not retain data about the content contained within the notifications.
 Examples of the types of notifications you can choose to receive on the Band are email messages, calendar reminders, phone calls received, text messages, social updates (such as Facebook and Twitter), weather and finance.
 To find a more detailed list, click here.
 There are a limited number of messages the Band will display for each notification, and when more messages appear, older messages are removed from the Band.
 In your Microsoft Health app, you can choose which notifications show up on the Band.
 To clear current notifications from your Band, turn the Band off.

 **Cortana.** The Band allows you to take notes, perform queries, and set reminders with your voice, if Cortana is enabled on your phone.
 To learn more about how Cortana manages your data, see the Cortana section of this privacy statement.

-****Location Services**.** Microsoft Band has built-in Global Positioning System (GPS) capabilities, which let you map your run or bike ride without having to carry your phone with you.
+**Location Services.** Microsoft Band has built-in Global Positioning System (GPS) capabilities, which let you map your run or bike ride without having to carry your phone with you.
 You can choose whether GPS is enabled for each activity.
 If you enable GPS for an activity, you can view the activity map in the Microsoft Health app.
 When you start Golf mode on the Band, we automatically turn on GPS.
 It turns off when you end golf mode.

-HealthVault HealthVaultpspmainhealthvaultmoduleSummary
+HealthVaultHealthVaultmainhealthvaultmoduleSummary

 HealthVault is a personal health platform that lets you gather, edit, store, and share health data online.
 With HealthVault, you can control your own health records.
 You can also choose to share your health data with family, caregivers, health care professionals, mobile apps, health-related devices, and online tools.
 For more information about the data collection and privacy in HealthVault, go to here.

-****Signing into HealthVault.**** To sign into HealthVault, you can use Microsoft account credentials or sign-in credentials from certain other providers.
+**Signing into HealthVault.** To sign into HealthVault, you can use Microsoft account credentials or sign-in credentials from certain other providers.
 If you close your Microsoft account or lose your account credentials, you may not be able to access your data.
 You can use more than one credential with HealthVault to help ensure continued access.
 Before using non-Microsoft credentials with HealthVault, we recommend you review the security and privacy commitments offered by the issuer.

-****HealthVault Account and Health Records.**** To create a new HealthVault account, you must provide personal data such as name, date of birth, e-mail address, postal code and country/region.
+**HealthVault Account and Health Records.** To create a new HealthVault account, you must provide personal data such as name, date of birth, e-mail address, postal code and country/region.
 Depending on which features you use, you may be asked for additional information.
 A HealthVault account allows you to manage one or more health records, such as the ones you create for yourself and your family members.
 You can add or remove data to a health record you manage at any time.

 In the U.S., HealthVault assigns each health record an email address.
 When a message is received at that email address, the message and attachments are automatically added to the HealthVault record, and a notification email is sent to the custodians of that record.
 The email service in HealthVault uses "Direct," a protocol designed specifically to communicate with health care providers.
 For that reason, HealthVault email can only be sent and received with providers that use a system that's set up to do that.
 Custodians can add or disable record email addresses.

-****Sharing Health Data.**** A key value of HealthVault is the ability you have to share your health data with people and services that can help you meet your health-related goals.
+**Sharing Health Data.** A key value of HealthVault is the ability you have to share your health data with people and services that can help you meet your health-related goals.
 By default, you are the custodian of any records you create.
 Custodians have the highest level of access to a health record.
 As a custodian, you can share data in a health record with another person by sending an e-mail invitation through HealthVault.
 You can specify what type of access they have (including custodian access), how long they have access, and whether they can modify the data in the record.
-When you grant someone access, that person can grant the same level of access to services (for example, someone with view-only access can grant a service view-only access). ****Because inappropriate granting of access could allow someone to violate your privacy or even revoke your access to your own records, you should be cautious about granting access to your records.****
+When you grant someone access, that person can grant the same level of access to services (for example, someone with view-only access can grant a service view-only access). **Because inappropriate granting of access could allow someone to violate your privacy or even revoke your access to your own records, you should be cautious about granting access to your records.**

 You can choose to share specific data (or all of the data) in a health record with other services.
 No service has access to your data through HealthVault unless an authorized user grants it access through HealthVault.
 HealthVault allows you to control access by accepting or denying requests.
 For each service granted access, you choose what health information in a specific health record to share and what actions each service may perform on the health information.

 A service you authorize for a record will get the full name associated with your HealthVault account, the nickname of the authorized record(s), and your relationship to that record.
 If the service would like the email address created by HealthVault for the specific record, the service may request this when you grant them access to the record.
 The service will continue to have access through HealthVault until you revoke the permission.
 Microsoft can revoke a service's access to HealthVault if it does not meet its privacy commitments to Microsoft.
 However, except for restricting the access they have to your HealthVault data, we do not control or monitor those services, and their privacy practices will vary.

-****Reports to U.S. Providers.**** In the United States, we enable participating providers to obtain reports about whether the information they send to a record is used.
+**Reports to U.S. Providers.** In the United States, we enable participating providers to obtain reports about whether the information they send to a record is used.
 This feature supports the "meaningful use" objective of the HITECH Act, which provides incentives for health care providers to send their patients copies of their medical information electronically.
 Providers that participate can get reports that include a number the provider uses to identify the patient within its system, and whether the user took one of the "qualifying actions" in HealthVault (but no information about which action).
 "Qualifying action" currently includes activities such as viewing, downloading, or transmitting health information via email.
 You can turn off reporting for your records.

-****Access and controls.**** You can review, edit or delete your HealthVault account data, or close your HealthVault account at any time.
+**Access and controls.** You can review, edit or delete your HealthVault account data, or close your HealthVault account at any time.
 Only custodians can permanently delete an item.
 When you delete a heath record, it is deleted from all users who had access to it.

 When you close your HealthVault account, we delete all records for which you are the sole custodian.
 If you share custodian access for a record, you can decide whether to delete the record.
 Microsoft will wait a limited amount of time before permanently deleting your data in order to help avoid accidental or malicious removal of your health data.

 HealthVault maintains a full history of each access, change or deletion by users and services, which includes the date, action and name of the person or service.
 Custodians of records can examine the history of those records.

-****Email Communications.**** We will use the email address you provide when you create your HealthVault account to send you an email requesting that you validate your email address, to include in sharing invitations you send through HealthVault, and to send you service notifications, such as email notifications that information is available to add to your HealthVault records.
+**Email Communications.** We will use the email address you provide when you create your HealthVault account to send you an email requesting that you validate your email address, to include in sharing invitations you send through HealthVault, and to send you service notifications, such as email notifications that information is available to add to your HealthVault records.

 HealthVault periodically sends newsletters to help keep you informed of the latest improvements.
 HealthVault will also periodically send you an email summarizing recent account activity.
 You can unsubscribe from these emails at any time.

+MSNMSNmainmainmoduleSummary

-MSN MSNpspmainmainmoduleSummary MSN services include websites and a suite of apps.
+MSN services include websites and a suite of apps.
 We collect information about the installation of MSN Apps and the devices on which they are installed.
-We also collect data about how you interact with MSN services, such as usage frequency and content viewed.Full text
+We also collect data about how you interact with MSN services, such as usage frequency and content viewed.

+Full text

 MSN services include websites and a suite of apps, including MSN News, Weather, Sports, and Money, and previous versions of the apps branded as Bing (together, "MSN Apps").
 The MSN Apps are available on various platforms, including Windows, iOS, and Android.
 MSN services are also included within other Microsoft services, including the Microsoft Edge browser.